the-grayson-group/distortion-interaction_ML/energy_extraction/README.md

 This is the script used to extract the distortion, interaction and reaction barrier energies.
 It is designed to be specific to the four datasets we are interested in (Diels-Alder, [3+2] Cycloadditions, nitro-Michael addition, and dimethyl malonate Michael addition).

-To run this code, a ```setup.yaml``` file is required as it provides suitable flexability and control over the energy extraction process.
+To run this code, a ```setup.yaml``` file is required as it provides suitable flexibility and control over the energy extraction process.
 Below is an example of the contents:

 ```
 dataset: '3_2'